 Plan when to go

 Second trimester is your best bet, once the morning sickness has subsided but before you start the pregnancy swag and your ankles morph into cankles.
-Planes and ships have restrictions on when pregnant women can travel, and it’s generally earlier in multiple, IVF and high-risk pregnancies.
+Planes and ships have restrictions on when pregnant women can travel, and it’s generally earlier in multiple, IVF, and high-risk pregnancies.
 Get the travel all-clear from your doc.
 Remember there is always the risk that baby could arrive early and you don’t want your birth plan to not go to, well, plan.

-Think minimising travel distances and times
+Think minimizing travel distances and times

 Make sure you stretch and move your legs frequently during travel.
 Consider how quickly and easily you can get home if something goes wrong.
-If getting home before the birth isn’t possible, what healthcare options are available to you at your destination, what costs are involved and are you insured?
+If getting home before the birth isn’t possible, what healthcare options are available to you at your destination, what costs are involved, and are you insured?